vaibhav4gaur/News_Article_Classification-ML/README.md

-# 📰 Fake News Detection Using Machine Learning
+# 📰 News Article Classification

 ## 🔍 Overview
 The spread of fake news on the internet is a big problem today.
 This project aims to create a machine-learning model that can tell whether a news article is fake or real.
 We use different techniques to analyze and understand the text in these articles.
 Our dataset includes articles that are already labeled as 'fake' or 'real', which helps us train and test our model.